aarongoin/js_web_app_seed/README.md

 3. In the same terminal, run `npm recreate_db` to wipe out any pre-existing db and recreate a new db.
 4. Then run `npm run postgres` to start the postgres db server.
 5. Open a new terminal window and run `npm run setup_db` to setup the User and Session databases.
+6. Create an admin account in the database by running `npm run set_admin <password>` with your chosen password.
-6. Run `npm run dev` to start the Webpack watcher which will automatically rebundle anytime there's changes.
+7. Run `npm run dev` to start the Webpack watcher which will automatically rebundle anytime there's changes.
-7. In a third terminal window run `npm run start` to start the development server, which will reboot anytime you make changes to the project.
+8. In a third terminal window run `npm run start` to start the development server, which will reboot anytime you make changes to the project.

 ## NPM Commands